Cosmetic Dentist Perry Hall, MD

 Getting Your Perfect Smile

-In some cases, your dentist will recommend a combination of cosmetic treatments to help you get your perfect smile.
+In some cases, your Perry Hall, MD dentist will recommend a combination of cosmetic treatments to help you get your perfect smile.
 For example, your treatment plan may include Invisalign clear aligners to reposition your teeth and professional whitening to make them look brighter.
 In some cases your dentist might need to use both veneers and crowns to recreate your smile.

 What does cosmetic dentistry focus on?

 Cosmetic dentistry primarily focuses on the aesthetics of your smile rather than the health and function of your teeth and gums.
-Cosmetic dentistry gives patients the smiles they’ve been looking for, from whitening to recontouring to replacing missing teeth.
+It gives patients the smiles they’ve been looking for, from whitening to recontouring to replacing missing teeth.
 When you are looking to change the look of your smile, rather minor or drastic, then cosmetic dentistry is the answer.

 Do cosmetic dentistry procedures look natural?